Dateline: Tbilisi, Georgia

 I do not travel for the sake of travel itself but because it allows me to find the places where I (and the people I help) will be treated best.

 Travel as An Investment

 Even before starting this website back in 2012, I spent years trying to figure out the offshore world for myself.
-I spent a huge amount of time looking at offshore banks, flying around the world to investigate potential second passports, and speaking to professionals to figure out which was the best strategy for me.
+I added to my country count every year by traveling to look at different offshore banks, flying around the world to investigate potential second passports, and speaking to professionals to figure out which was the best strategy for me.

 During that time, I began to take a bit of action.
 But most of what I did was travel, explore, and put ideas together.
 I was gaining experience and building the mindset.